 5.1.7

-SMTP Error 5.1.7: Bad Sender Mailbox Address Syntax
+Enhanced Status Code 5.1.7: Bad Sender Mailbox Address Syntax

-Hard Bounce High Severity Address RFC 3463
+Permanent failure High severity Address RFC 3463

+Enhanced Status Code 5.1.7 means “Bad Sender Mailbox Address Syntax.”
 Your sender (From) email address has a syntax error.
 The receiving server rejected the message because the MAIL FROM address is malformed, contains invalid characters, or does not conform to email address standards.

 Enhanced status code 5.1.7 means the receiving server found a syntax problem with your sender address (the MAIL FROM / Return-Path address).
 This is a sender-side configuration issue.
 The address used in the SMTP envelope or the From header is malformed.